 Understanding the Primary Video Ad Platforms

 Knowing how to make a video is just the start.
 Knowing where to put it is the cherry-on-top.
 Each video platform is a different living, breathing ecosystem of users.
 That means that your strategy for each video platform should be different.
-What works on YouTube may not work on Facebook — visa versa.
+What works on YouTube may not work on Facebook — vice versa.

 So, what are the best video hosts?
 Where should you stick your videos?